How to Get The Best Wedding Video Ever

 1. Hire the Person Whose Style Most Closely Matches Yours

 Just like wedding photographers, videographers take different approaches to their craft.
 Documentary-style videos present the events chronologically, without many special effects, while a cinematic film is generally more dramatic, using interesting angles for a Hollywood-movie feel (these are just two options of many).
 "You don't want to select a cinematographer with one style and send them clips from another videographer with a totally different style.
-Just hire the one you like!" says Taryn Pollock, owner of Serendipity Cinematography based in Arizona and California.
+Just hire the one you like!" says Taryn Pollock, owner of Serendipity Cinematography, a wedding videography company based in Arizona and California.

 The Knot Tip: You can find thousands of amazing wedding pros on The Knot Marketplace, complete with customer reviews.

 2. Take Finding a Videographer As Seriously As You Do Your Photographer

-The Knot Tip: Planning ahead always pays off, so flag money in your budget for your videographer from the beginning.
+The Knot Tip: Planning ahead always pays off, so flag money in your wedding budget for your videographer from the beginning.
+According to The Knot Real Wedding Study, the average cost of videography services is $1,900, but a wedding videographer cost can vary widely depending on your wedding location, the number of hours of coverage you're looking for, among other factors.
 If you make videography a priority, you'll see it in the end result—a film of your wedding day that comes out exactly as you imagined it would.

 3. Subscribe to Video Websites

 There are plenty of places to find wedding videographers, but Vimeo and Love Stories TV are the preferred spot for most A-list picks to post their recent work.
 Aside from the big videography communities, you can easily search by location and even wedding venue to find clips from your reception venue and get ideas.

 The Knot Tip: All wedding videos are not created equal.
 When you're watching sample videos, there are a few things to keep top of mind.
 A good film will be well lit, have easy-to-understand audio and appropriate music, and be edited so that transitions are smooth and special effects complement the story.